9 Places to Cash a Check (Including Handwritten Checks)

 Ingo Money

 This might be the best online app for cashing personal checks.
-You can use Ingo Money to cash most kinds of checks, including hand-written personal checks.
+You can use Ingo Money to cash most checks, including hand-written personal checks.
 Once you download the app, you endorse the check and use the app to take a picture of its front and back.
-Then you decide where you’d like the money to go.
+Then, you decide where you’d like the money to go.

 You might prefer Ingo Money because of the multiple redemption options: